 - Names of artists (Medium of each artist is sometimes listed)

 - Location: Flaten Art Museum, Center for Art and Dance, St. Olaf College

 - Museum website (stolaf.edu/flaten)

 - The poster can be printed on campus at the print center, and charged to the museum.
-The group spokesperson (or poster designer) can ask museum staff for a budget number.
+The group spokesperson (or poster designer) will ask museum staff for a budget number.

-- Send a digital copy to Jane Becker Nelson for advertising and Patty Cohn (cohn @ stolaf.edu) for the archive.
+- Send a digital copy to Jane Becker Nelson and Patty Cohn for advertising.
+The Art Dept and museum will share on their websites, social media, and in College email newsletters.

-- Post to social media as desired.
-(Facebook, Instagram, Twitter, etc.)
+- Students may post to social media as desired.

 - If individual artists make their own postcard, these should be mailed 2-3 weeks before the show opens.
 These are done at the artist’s expense, either at the print center or off campus.

 - Online postcard printer options include: 4by6.com, modernpostcard.com, psprint.com.